openshift/console/frontend/packages/operator-lifecycle-manager/src/components/descriptors/reference/reference.md

 </table>

-### 18. advanced
+#### 18. advanced

 **x-descriptors**

-This descriptor allows you to specify fields as &quot;Advanced&quot; options and will be displayed at the latter section of the form.
+This descriptor allows you to specify fields as &quot;Advanced Configurations&quot; for any schema property.
+The advanced fields will be displayed within a collapsible section at the bottom of the parent schema structure.
 See example for Business Automation Operator:

 ```yaml
 …